VladimirTechMan/salsa-format-spec/README.md

 ####*4.2.4.2 "transport" and "protocol"*

-The SALSA file creator SHOULD specify a "protocol" value for each "packet" object, unless it has specified the "protocol" value in the "salsa" object (which signals that all the packets represent the same protocol).
+The SALSA file creator SHOULD specify a "protocol" value for each "packet" object, unless it has specified the "protocol" value in the "salsa" object (which signals that all packets in the SALSA file represent the same protocol).
 When the "protocol" value in the "salsa" object is specified, the SALSA file creator SHOULD NOT specify the "protocol" value for each packet.

-For specific requirements on naming the "protocol" entries, please, refer to section 4.3.
+For specific requirements and recommendations on naming the "protocol" entries, please, refer to section 4.3.

 The SALSA file creator SHOULD specify a "transport" value for each "packet" object, unless it has specified the "transport" value in the "salsa" object (which signals that all the packets are transmitted over the same transport mechanism).
 When the "transport" value in the "salsa" object is specified, the SALSA file creator SHOULD NOT specify the "transport" value for each packet.

+For some more general considerations and requirements on "transport" and "protocol" check section 4.2.1.3

 ####*4.2.4.3 "format" and "body"*